The last thing you want as you’re showing your best friend that crazy holiday photo.

 If you decide to encrypt your backups.
 Then you’ll next see a prompt to put in a password.

 Take care of this password.
 Record it somewhere safe.
 You’ll need it to get to your backup.
 And if you forget this password you’ve lost your backup.

 4. Click ‘Use Disk’

-And your Mac will now use your external drive to back up to.
+And your Mac will now use your external HDD to back up to.

-You’ll notice some useful information just under your external drive’s name.
+You’ll notice some useful information just under your drive’s name.